sheldonhull/sheldonhull.hugo/content/notes/development/go/vscode-configuration.md

 #### Default Shells

-This can ensure default behavior is processed on each OS, customizing the shell to use.
+This ensures that default behavior is processed on each OS by customizing the shell to use.

 ```json
 {